ElgarL/GroupManager/README.md

 ## User Management

+- /manuadd
-- /manuadd: Move a player to desired group (adds them to the file if it doesn't exist).
+Move a player to a desired group (adds them to the users file if they doesn't exist).
 ```
 syntax: <command> <player> <group>
 permission: groupmanager.manuadd
 ```
+- /manudel
-- /manudel: Remove any user specific configuration.
-Make him default group.
+Remove any user specific configuration.
+Make them the default group.
 ```
 syntax: <command> <player>
 permission: groupmanager.manudel
 ```
+- /manuaddsub
-- /manuaddsub: Add a group to a player's subgroup list.
+Add a group to a player's subgroup list.
 ```
 syntax: <command> <player> <group>
 permission: groupmanager.manuaddsub
 ```
+- /manudelsub
-- /manudelsub: Remove a group from a player's subgroup list.
+Remove a group from a player's subgroup list.
 ```
 syntax: <command> <player> <group>
 permission: groupmanager.manudelsub
 ```
+- /manpromote
-- /manpromote: Allows promoting a player up the inheritance tree.
-This command will only allow the user to move the player between groups they inherit.
+Promotes a player up an inheritance tree.
+This command will only allow the user to move the player between groups that inherit.
 ```
 syntax: <command> <player> <group>
 permission: groupmanager.manpromote
 ```
+- /mandemote
-- /mandemote: Allows demoting a player down the inheritance tree.
+Demotes a player down an inheritance tree.
 This command will only allow the user to move the player between groups they inherit.
 ```
 syntax: <command> <player> <group>
 permission: groupmanager.mandemote
 ```
+- /manwhois
-- /manwhois: Tell the group that this user belongs to.
+Display the group that this user belongs to.
 ```
 syntax: <command> <player>
 permission: groupmanager.manwhois
 ```
 ## User Permissions

+- /manuaddp
-- /manuaddp: Add permission directly to the player.
+Add permissions directly to the player.
+You can add multiple permissions with a single command.
 ```
-syntax: <command> <player> <permission>
+syntax: <command> <player> <permission> [permission2] [permission3]...
 permission: groupmanager.manuaddp
 ```
+- /manudelp
-- /manudelp: Removes permission directly from the player.
+Removes permissions directly from the player.
+You can remove multiple permissions with a single command.
 ```
-syntax: <command> <player> <permission>
+syntax: <command> <player> <permission> [permission2] [permission3]...
 permission: groupmanager.manudelp
 ```
+- /manulistp
-- /manulistp: List all permissions from a player.
+List all the permissions a player has.
 ```
 syntax: <command> <player>
 permission: groupmanager.manulistp
 ```
+- /manucheckp
-- /manucheckp: Verify if user has a permission, and where it comes from.
+Verify if user has a permission, and where it comes from.
 ```
 syntax: <command> <player> <permission>
 permission: groupmanager.manucheckp
 ```
 ## User Variables

+- /manuaddv
-- /manuaddv: Add, or replaces, a variable to a user (like prefix or suffix).
+Add, or replaces, a variable on a user (like prefix or suffix).
 ```
 syntax: <command> <user> <variable> <value>
 permission: groupmanager.manuaddv
 ```
+- /manudelv
-- /manudelv: Remove a variable from a user.
+Remove a variable from a user.
 ```
 syntax: <command> <user> <variable>
 permission: groupmanager.manudelv
 ```
+- /manulistv
-- /manulistv: List variables a user has (like prefix or suffix).
+List all variables a user has (like prefix or suffix).
 ```
 syntax: <command> <user>
 permission: groupmanager.manulistv
 ```
+- /manucheckv
-- /manucheckv: Verify a value of a variable of user, and where it comes from.
+Verify the value of a variable of user, and where it comes from.
 ```
 syntax: <command> <user> <variable>
 permission: groupmanager.manucheckv
 ```
 ## Group Management

-Note the availability here for effecting globalgroups with the g: prefix.
+_Note the availability here for effecting globalgroups with the g: prefix._

+- /mangadd
-- /mangadd: Add group to the system.
+Add a new group to the system.
 ```
 syntax: <command> <group>
 syntax: <command> <g:group>
 permission: groupmanager.mangadd
 ```
+- /mangdel
-- /mangdel: Removes a group from the system (all its users become default).
+Removes a group from the system (all its users become default).
 ```
 syntax: <command> <group>
 syntax: <command> <g:group>
 permission: groupmanager.mangdel
 ```
+- /mangaddi
-- /mangaddi: Add a group to another group inheritance list.
+Add a group to another groups inheritance list.
 ```
 syntax: <command> <group1> <group2>
 permission: groupmanager.mangaddi
 ```
+- /mangdeli
-- /mangdeli: Remove a group from another group inheritance list.
+Remove a group from another groups inheritance list.
 ```
 syntax: <command> <group1> <group2>
 permission: groupmanager.mangdeli
 ```
+- /listgroups
-- /listgroups: List the groups available.
+List the groups available.
 ```
 syntax: <command>
 permission: groupmanager.listgroups
 ```
 ## Group Permissions

-Note the availability here for effecting globalgroups with the g: prefix.
+_Note the availability here for effecting globalgroups with the g: prefix._

+- /mangaddp
-- /mangaddp: Add permission to a group.
+Add permissions to a group.
+You can add multiple permissions with a single command.
 ```
-syntax: <command> <group> <permission>
+syntax: <command> <group> <permission> [permission2] [permission3]...
-syntax: <command> <g:group> <permission>
+syntax: <command> <g:group> <permission> [permission2] [permission3]...
 permission: groupmanager.mangaddp
 ```
+- /mangdelp
-- /mangdelp: Removes permission from a group.
+Removes permission from a group.
+You can remove multiple permissions with a single command.
 ```
-syntax: <command> <group> <permission>
+syntax: <command> <group> <permission> [permission2] [permission3]...
-syntax: <command> <g:group> <permission>
+syntax: <command> <g:group> <permission> [permission2] [permission3]...
 permission: groupmanager.mangdelp
 ```
+- /manglistp
-- /manglistp: Lists all permissions from a group.
+Lists all permissions from a group.
 ```
 syntax: <command> <group>
 syntax: <command> <g:group>
 permission: groupmanager.manglistp
 ```
+- /mangcheckp
-- /mangcheckp: Check if group has a permission, and where it comes from.
+Check if the group has a permission, and where it comes from.
 ```
 syntax: <command> <group> <permission>
 syntax: <command> <g:group> <permission>